 Boutiques and Antiques:

-Home accessories, clothing stores and antique are located throughout the Plymouth area.
+Home accessories, clothing stores, and antique stores are located throughout the Plymouth area.
 From Downtown Plymouth to Old Village there are treasures to be found throughout the area

 Plymouth is home to some of southeast Michigan’s best festivals.
-In January is the International Ice Spectacular, in May is the Green Street Fair, in July is the Arts Festival and in September is the Fall Festival.
-To learn more about these festivals go to the Events section of this web site.
+In January there is the International Ice Spectacular, in May it is the Green Street Fair, in July it is the Arts Festival, and in September it is the Fall Festival.
+To learn more about these festivals, go to the Events section of this web site.

 Plymouth Historical Museum:

-Every Saturday May –mid-October the Plymouth Farmers Market is open at the Gathering in Downtown Plymouth.
-Fresh produce, arts and crafts and other items are available from 7:30-12:30 on Saturday mornings.
+Every Saturday in May through mid-October, the Plymouth Farmers Market is open at the Gathering in Downtown Plymouth.
+Fresh produce, arts and crafts, and other items are available from 7:30-12:30 on Saturday mornings.